 Making liquid soap making can seem a bit intimidating to some people, but once you get down to understanding the process, it really isn’t much different than cooking a meal.
-Though online there is definitely a lot less resources writing about liquid soap making than solid soap making, so when I first started off exploring liquid soap I was left with a lot of questions.
+Though, online there is definitely a lot less resources on liquid soap making than solid soap making, so when I first started off exploring liquid soap I was left with a lot of questions.
 Still there’s some open ends I have not yet completely closed, so this post will probably have some follow ups as I discover more aspects of making liquid soap.
-For the sake of understanding, I made a batch of liquid soap I will guide you through.
-I will assume that if you’re reading this you have a basic understanding of what soap is and the process of making it (even if you only have experience with making bar soap), but if you don’t, please start by reading the post How to make natural soap.
+For the sake of understanding, I made a batch of liquid soap that I will guide you through.
+I will assume that if you’re reading this you have a basic understanding of what soap is and the process of making cold process or hot process soap (even if you only have experience with making bar soap).
+If you don’t, please start by reading the post How to make natural soap.

 The difference between solid & liquid soap

 Liquid soap like solid soap consists of three elements: fats/oils, water and lye.
 The difference is that instead of using Sodium Hydroxide, you use Potassium Hydroxide.
 When adding the three you will get a thick mass of soap, that then is further diluted with water to make it liquid.
 There are some basic things I would like to note on the way I personally make natural liquid soap:

 - Natural liquid soap doesn’t feel like the soap most of us are used to from commercial companies.
 It is a lot thinner and doesn’t have the same creamy consistency.
 There are ways to thicken natural soap, but I won’t be exploring any of them, since those methods mostly involve adding extra chemicals.

 - I will be using the hot process method, but are exploring the theory that it’s possible to do it by the cold process also.
 Since cold process needs to cure a few weeks, I will keep you updated on my findings in a few weeks (I have put a little of the soap aside without cooking it, and will measure the PH in some weeks).